Markov-Modulated Affine Processes: Introduction

 Our analysis builds on the formal treatment of affine processes provided in~\cite{Duffie2003AffineFinance}.
 Moreover, we make extensive use of the comprehensive treatment of Markov processes and martingale problems in \cite{bib:ethier-kurtz-86}.
 We further contribute to the list of extensions to affine processes that has started to grow ever since the seminal work of~\cite{Duffie2003AffineFinance}. \cite{Filipovic2005Time-inhomogeneousProcesses} introduces time-inhomogeneous affine processes. \cite{Cuchiero2011AffineMatrices} consider matrix-valued affine processes and~\cite{cuchiero2016affine} subsequently generalize the state space by considering affine processes on symmetric cones.
-Another generalization of affine semimartingales are polynomial processes, which are treated in~\cite{Cuchiero2012PolynomialFinance} and~\cite{Filipovic2020PolynomialModels}.
 More recently, \cite{keller2019affine} study a setup where the jump times of affine processes are allowed to be predictable (so that the processes no longer obey stochastic continuity) and \cite{Schmidt2020InfiniteProcesses} discuss infinite dimensional affine diffusions.

 The rest of the paper is organized as follows.
 Section~\ref{sec:MMAPs} introduces the necessary technical preliminaries and the formal notion of MMAPs.
 In particular, we discuss the specifics of the operator supposed to act as the generator of our class of processes.
 In Section~\ref{sec:MP} we solve the martingale problem associated with this operator.
 Section~\ref{sec:fourier} is concerned with the Fourier transformation of MMAPs and the associated existence result.
 Further mathematical properties of MMAPs are discussed in Section~\ref{sec:further-properties}.
 Finally, in Section~\ref{sec:applications} we highlight the applicability of MMAPs by discussing novel models from mathematical finance.